liran121/W4SP-Stealer/README.md

 ### 〢 Note

 I am not responsible for any damages this software may cause.
 This was made for personal education.
+People who skidded/put a rat in it:
+Ayhuuu / Ayhu#1337
+Caleb0205